hiroshimamiya/EPIB685/README.md

 ## Course time and location
-All teaching is in person and lectures will be recorded by ZOOM.Friday 9:30AM-12:30PM EST.
+All teaching is in-person (subject to COVID-related regulations) and lectures will be recorded by ZOOM.Friday 9:30AM-12:30PM EST.

 Please arrive to class on time and stay until the end of the class.
 Chronically arriving late or leaving class early will disrupt the learning of peer students.